Types of numbers in Python

 1000000

 Underscores between numbers are ignored by the Python interpreter.
-So, doing this helps the programmer, if he/she has to manually input the values
+So, doing this helps the programmer identifying large numbers easily, in case they have to do it manually.

 That is all for today's post on Python numbers.
 Hope it was informative and easy to understand.
-Please contact me for any suggestions by filling the contact form or commenting on any one of my posts or pages.
+Drop a comment below if you have any suggestions, improvements, questions, etc.

 Regards,